 Please refer to the ONVIF section of this documentation to learn how to connect your network camera to Gravio 4.

 Please note that you need a Gravio Enterprise Software License to create and deploy your own image inferences within your Gravio Edge IoT infrastructure.
+It support object detection and image classification for images.
+Video support is coming soon.

 Once you have the possibility to create your own image inference files and teach Gravio to detect anything you want it to recognise in a picture, the possibilities are only limited by the quality of the picture of your camera and your learning model accuracy.